LanceRoyston/Intro-to-Machine-Learning-BSAN-6070-02/CA02 Spam Detector Using Naive Bayes/README.md

 ## Usage:

 To run this notebook:
-- 1.Clone the repository.
+- Clone the repository.
-- 2.Ensure Jupyter Notebook is installed; if not, install it using: `pip install notebook`
+- Ensure Jupyter Notebook is installed; if not, install it using: `pip install notebook`

 ## Insights:
 After testing the Naive Bayes algorithm, the model achieved an accuracy of ~96.5% in distinguishing between spam and non-spam emails.
 Further experimentation involved slicing the feature matrix to test the model with different word counts -- 3000, 2500, 2000, 1500, and 1000.